Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 G1, G2, and G3 moves are separated into segments, which are executed as straight lines.
 The length of the segments is controlled by the S and T parameters.
 More segments give better results, but at the cost of processing time to calculate them.

-# M669 D: Denavit-Hartenberg parameters
+# M669 D parameter: DH, Denavit-Hartenberg
 **D** is used to define the properties of the robot.

 * DT:string defines the actuator type, rotary or prismatic and how they are assembled